 Flexible Spending Account

 Your employer may offer dependent care benefits by allowing you to use pre-tax dollars to pay for your child care expenses.
 This arrangement is a flexible spending account that is funded pre-tax contributions, deducted from your pay.
-For 2013, the maximum tax-free amount is $5,000.
-Married individuals filing separate returns have a reduced limit of $2,500 each.
+For 2018, the maximum tax-free amount is $3,000.
 Check with your employer for plan-specific rules and how to get reimbursed for child care expenses.
 For many people, a FSA has the greatest tax benefit as it also reduces the amount of Social Security and Medicare taxes you pay -- your deductions are made before both of these are taken out of your pay.

 Child Care Credit

 A dependent child under 13 who attended child care while you earned income, could qualify you for the child care credit.
-The tax credit you earn is a percentage of the expense you incurred -- 20 percent to 35 percent.
+The tax credit you earn is a percentage of the expense you incurred –up to 35 percent.
 The percentage you can get back depends on your adjusted gross income.
-People earning more than $43,000 are eligible for 20 percent of eligible expenses.
 However, there is a dollar limit on the amount of child care expense that is eligible for this credit.
 For one qualifying child, the limit is $3,000; for two or more qualifying children the limit is $6,000.

 Claiming Both Credits